 For many people, one of the hardships of moving to a new city comes in making new friends and building a network.
 In Bend, there are many different ways to connect with new people and build your network — be it social or professional.

 Meetups — Many transplants and locals looking for new friends and people will similar interests turn to Meetup.com to engage with others seeking similar relationships and activities within the community.
 Are you a woman seeking other women to mountain bike with?
 There’s a Meetup for that.
-Looking to connect with others in the LGBTQ community?
 There’s a Meetup for that.
 Retiring and wanting to make friends to spend your time with?
-Check out the Bend Newly Retired Women Meetup.
+Food, wine and art?

 Professional Organizations — Others want to build their professional network in Bend and joining local networking groups aids the process.
 Try attending the Beers and Business Cards events, which take place at local businesses throughout the region.
 You’ll also find a chapter of the Young Professionals Network in Bend, which brings together professionals under 40 for networking and social events.
 The Bend Chamber of Commerce also hosts regular mixers and functions for professionals throughout the region.

 Wherever you choose to spend your free time, however, you choose to do so, you’ll find friendly faces around every corner.
 Striking up a conversation with fellow skiers in the lodge at Mt.
-Bachelor can lead to lifelong friendships and beers at Brother Jon’s Public House may help you find your next romantic partner.
+Bachelor can lead to lifelong friendships.
+No one is a stranger!

 Dining and Craft Beverage Culture